7 Psychological Books Like Girl In Pieces

 1. Sweet Dandelion

 Sweet Dandelion is a fantastic psychological romance.
 The story follows Dani and Lachlan.
-Dani is an 18-year-old senior in high school.
+Dani is an 18-year-old high school senior.
 She is held back a year because, at her previous school, there was a school shooting where Dani was injured and her mother was killed.
-So Dani took a year off to rehabilitate, and physically she’s well rehabilitated, but mentally she’s still struggling.
+So Dani took a year off to rehabilitate, and physically, she’s well rehabilitated, but mentally, she’s still struggling.

 I love seeing characters at rock bottoms where they don’t see them.
 So, it’s so satisfying to see that with Dani.
 It does deal with PTSD, depression, anxiety, and attacks.
 The book’s only downside is the unrealistic story with an unlikable heroine.
 But the character’s presentation, writing style, and romance were as satisfying as in Girl In Pieces.
 The series is one of my all-time favorites.